 Self-directed IRAs come in traditional and Roth variations.
 This is a distinction between the type of tax advantage you prefer.
 A traditional IRA offers tax-deferred growth, while the Roth IRA offers tax-free growth.

 The contribution limits for a self-directed IRA or self-directed Roth are the same as other IRAs.
-As of 2019, and through 2020, the annual contribution limit for a self-directed IRA is $6,000 for those under 50.
+The annual contribution limit for a self-directed IRA is $6,000 for those under 50.
 If you’re age 50 or above, you can contribute up to $7,000.
 The contribution limit applies across all IRA accounts.
 So if you own another IRA account, any contributions to it will decrease how much you can contribute to your self-directed IRA that year.

 You can use your IRA investments to purchase real estate or undeveloped land.
 Any money you make from the investment, either from a sale or rental income, must be directed back into the IRA.